• Skip to main content

 • Freeze for up to 3 months.

-Top down view of cake with chocolate glaze and coconut flakes on top of parchment.
+Top down view of chocolate coconut muffins with chocolate drizzle and coconut flakes.

 5 from 1 vote